mumsnet/mn-php-toolkit/README.md

               `$template_fields = [],`<br>
               `$cc_addresses = ''` <br>

-* Source IP detection - Might not need this one
+* Source IP detection - Might not need this one<br>

 * SiteAction (Graylog) - Logger for behavior logging<br>
 This logger is used less for errors and more for user behavior logging like: user tried to update his details without being logged in.<br>